M66B/FairEmail/tutorials/README.md

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&u=https%3A%2F%2Fgithub.com%2FM66B%2FFairEmail%2Ftree%2Fmaster%2Ftutorials)

-The following tutorials describe how to configure FairEmail as well as how to modify the settings on your own requirements.
+The following tutorials describe how to configure FairEmail as well as how to modify the settings for your own requirements.
 FairEmail offers many options you can always explore yourself within the app or in the FAQ article.
 The tutorials here will only cover the basics that should suffice for most users.

 **NOTE:** If you have any troubles, check [this extensive FAQ](https://github.com/M66B/FairEmail/blob/master/FAQ.md).
 You may also ask in [this XDA Forum thread](https://forum.xda-developers.com/t/app-5-0-fairemail-fully-featured-open-source-privacy-oriented-email-app.3824168/) or via [this contact form](https://contact.faircode.eu/?product=fairemailsupport).
-Bad reviews won't help you or the developer, so try asking in person first.
+Bad reviews won't help you or the developer, so please try asking in person first.

 ## Index